LedererLab/personalized_medicine/README.md

 # Simulations

 We provide an example code in `SimulationStudy.md` for a comparison of averaged individual prediction errors with 10-fold cross-validation.
-This program requires `R 3.6.1` or earlier.
+Developed for `R 3.6.1`.

 # Real Data Analyses